codewithAshray/Stock-Price-Prediction-Using-ARIMA-LSTM-Hybrid-Model/README.md

 # Stock Price Prediction Using ARIMA-LSTM Hybrid Model

 **Prerequisite -**
-- Basis Statstics like correlation and averages.
+- Basic Statistics like correlation and averages.
-- Recurrent Neural Network and problems with RNN.
+- Recurrent Neural Network and problems with them.

 **Dataset -** This dataset contains APPLE(AAPL) stock price from year 2016.